0xbharath/frida-vulncon-workshop/src/linux/setup.md

 ## Few things about the lab environment

 1. You can work with `bash` shell in the labs but `tmux` is installed and preferred.
-Use `tmux` cheatsheet for common commands https://tmuxcheatsheet.com/
+Use `tmux` cheatsheet for common commands [https://tmuxcheatsheet.com/](https://tmuxcheatsheet.com/)
 2. `~/frida-vulncon-workshop/exercises` directory contains all the hands-on exercises related files
 3. There is a Python virtual environment in `~/frida-playground` which all the necessary packages.
 To use this virtual environment, use the following commands:

 ```
-# To activate the environment
+# To activate the environment (without tmux)

 cd ~/frida-playground
 source ~/.venv/bin/activate

+# To activate the environment (with tmux)

+tmux new-session -c ~/frida-playground/ -n frida-workshop 'bash --rcfile <(echo "source ./venv/bin/activate; exec bash")'

 # To install any additional python packages

 uv pip install <package_name>
 ```